11 Ways To Screen Garden From Overlooking Neighbours

 Professional installations can also be a great option for creating more privacy in the garden and screening from overlooking neighbours.

-At Heath Landscapes & Garden Design, we offer a range of hardscaping and installation services which can be used to shield your garden from prying eyes to create a safe and secluded environment the whole family can enjoy.
+At Heath Landscapes & Garden Design, we offer a range of hardscaping and installation services which can be used to shield your garden from prying eyes to create a safe and secluded environment that the whole family can enjoy.

-Build a Fence
+4) Build a Fence

-Installing a high fence is a straightforward and effective way to create privacy and screen your garden from overlooking neighbours.
-Planning permission is not required if your fence, including any trellises, is less than 6.5 feet above ground level which is more than enough for most locations with overlooking neighbours.
+Planning permission is not required if your fence, including any trellises, is less than 6.5 feet above ground level, which is more than enough for most locations with overlooking neighbours.

 Fences made from wood, vinyl or eco-friendly composite can provide both durability and aesthetic appeal in any landscape.
 With multiple shades and options available, you can find fencing that suits your needs and enhances the appeal of your garden perfectly.

-For additional style and privacy, trellises can be added to the top of your fence and plants can be trained to grow through them – which offers additional screening through the foliage and flora, as well as added interest to the garden.
+For additional style and privacy, trellises can be added to the top of your fence, and plants can be trained to grow through them, which offers additional screening through the foliage and flora, as well as added interest to the garden.

-Erect a Pergola
+5) Erect a Pergola

 A pergola can serve as a beautiful and functional addition to your garden, creating a dedicated section for outdoor dining, entertaining or simply lounging on your outdoor seating.